tstellanova/mode_s_radar_locations/README.md

 -------------------------------

-To add a new station, add additional information to an existing station or correct mistakes in this data, [send a pull request](https://help.github.com/articles/using-pull-requests).
+To add a new station, add additional information to an existing station or correct mistakes in this data, edit the `stations.geojson` file and send a pull request](https://help.github.com/articles/using-pull-requests).